EconomicsFind a programme

 |Part-time study available||Yes|

 The Department of Economics carries out research into most of the major fields of economics.
 It has a distinctive focus and reputation, combining high-level advances in economic theory, structural modelling and econometrics with innovative research in public policy.
 The quality of the department's research has been evident in the most recent research assessments.
-In the Research Excellence Framework 2014, the Department of Economics was ranked sixth in the UK, with a high proportion of its research activity rated in the top category.
+In the Times Higher Education analysis of the latest Research Excellence Framework (2014), the Department of Economics was ranked sixth in the UK, with a high proportion of its research activity rated in the top category.

 - UK/EU: full-time

 - UK/EU: part-time

 Fees are subject to an annual review.
 For programmes that last longer than one year, please budget for up to a five per cent increase in fees each year.
 Find out more about tuition fees.

 University of Bristol students and graduates can benefit from a ten per cent reduction in tuition fees for postgraduate study.
 Check your eligibility for an alumni scholarship.

 The Faculty of Social Sciences and Law has an allocation of 1+3 and +3 ESRC scholarships.
 Please visit the school website for more information.